SourceDecoded/Animation/README.md

 So go out and make applications prettier.
 Happy animating!

 ## Clarity Animation Mission
 The clarity-animation package wants to solve your complicated animation needs in simplest of patterns.
 Making a application beautiful shouldn't be hard.
-So if there is a better way to describle animations and timelines let us know, and lets have a great conversation.
+So if there is a better way to describe animations and timelines let us know, and lets have a great conversation.

 ## Animations vs Timelines
 In clarity-animation there are two basic things you need to use, the Animation classes and Timeline classes.